IamHarsh05/Multi-Page-Login-Sign-Up/README.md

-# 🚀 MERN Stack Application: User Authentication & Profile Management
+# 🚀 MERN Stack Application: Multi Page Signup App
+# 🔐 User Authentication & Profile Management

 Welcome to your MERN (MongoDB, Express, React, Node.js) stack application for user authentication, profile management, and email verification.
 This project consists of a backend server and a frontend client, providing a seamless user experience.